The Metropolitan Transportation Plan

 Sustainability and Air Quality

 The MTP must also demonstrate that the projects and program support the attainment of National Ambient Air Quality Standards (NAAQS) and conform to the State Implementation Plan (SIP) for air quality.
-The CTDOT performs the air quality analysis of the MTP.
+Because of the close proximity and interconnectedness of our regions, The CTDOT performs the air quality analysis for all of the state’s MPOs.
 The analyses demonstrate that the transportation emissions from the implementation of the transportation improvement program included in the MTP will be less than allowable levels, referred to as budgets.

 Who needs an MTP?